taichi-dev/taichi/docs/linalg.rst

 .. note::

-    **Always** use two pair of square brackets to access scalar elements from tensors of vectors.
+    **Always** use two pair of square brackets to access scalar elements from tensors of matrices.

-     - The indices in the first pair of brackets locate the vector index inside the tensor of vectors;
+     - The indices in the first pair of brackets locate the matrix inside the tensor of matrices;
-     - The indices in the second pair of brackets locate the scalar element index inside the vector.
+     - The indices in the second pair of brackets locate the scalar element inside the matrix.

-    For 0-D tensors of vectors, indices in the first pair of brackets should be ``[None]``.
+    For 0-D tensors of matrices, indices in the first pair of brackets should be ``[None]``.